GsellaWasTaken/BeeSwarmMacroAhk/README.md

-;Feel free to change the values in the macro at your own risk
+Feel free to change the values in the macro at your own risk

 Before you start the macro remember these: